LucaCasola/DungeonGame/README.md

 5. Drop Door

 - Note:

   a.
 Having 10 instances of the same object (e.g., a chair) does not fulfill the 10 objects requirement.

   b.
 Level design elements (e.g., floor, walls, ceiling, ramps) do not count towards the 10 objects requirement.

 - Objects should have varied materials, including the following:
-a. [x] At least one metallic material.
+- [x] At least one metallic material.
 (The gold coin)
-b. [x] At least one material with textures (including a normal texture).
+- [x] At least one material with textures (including a normal texture).
 (The walls)
-c. [x] At least one material with customizable UV density.
+- [x] At least one material with customizable UV density.
 (The walls)
 - [x] The objects should be Blueprints with basic colliders and/or some functionality.
 (The gold coins, the elevator, the drop door)
 - [x] At least five light sources.
 The lights should have some kind of func�onality